-If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at firstname.lastname@example.org to send us an abuse report.
+If you believe someone is harassing you or is demonstrating some other form of malicious or inappropriate behavior, open a support ticket at https://npmjs.com/support.
 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

 All content published to the Service, including user account credentials, is hosted at the sole discretion of the npm administrators.